 - Indicate you have adopted innovative health information technologies and evidence-based medical approaches that enhance the patient experience

 - Achieve qualification for favorable payments under the MACRA Quality Payment Program as early as possible

 Officially recognized by the Centers for Medicare and Medicaid Services, our PCMH Certification was initially developed to conform with the guidelines jointly created by the American Academy of Family Physicians, American Academy of Pediatrics, American College of Physicians and American Osteopathic Association.

-URAC collaborates with your team to assess your PCMH approach and create a flexible framework for continuous improvement.
-While our experts define the standards of excellence for patient-centered care, they do not prescribe how your practice should meet those standards.
+URAC conducts and assessment of your PCMH approach.
+While our experts define the standards of excellence for patient-centered care, they do not prescribe how your practice should meet those standards, which provide a flexible framework for continuous improvement.
 The certification process takes less than six months.

 URAC’s approach stimulates innovation across the continuum of care through email, conference calls and educational webinars.

 We award PCMH accreditation for a full three years and require annual reporting of quality measures.
 Download our Patient-Centered Medical Home Standards-at-a-Glance and Measures-at-a-Glance for more information.